 All lighting in the Airstream trailer is LED and most will require a replacement fixture should it go out or malfunction.
 Lighting can be operated from the main touch screen control panel or from regional switch panels throughout the trailer.
-The Circuit Control Board is located below the wardrobe and is accessed by removing the false panel.
+The Circuit Control Board is located inside a compartment, below the rear dinette seat.
 Other control panels located throughout the trailer include; at the entry door, bathroom, and bedroom.
 These panels control an array of lighting along with specific systems in their respective locations.
 Refer to Section 8 - Maintenance for switch panel layouts.